 The fresh water system provides water to the galley sink, shower, bathroom lavatory, toilet and water heater.
 Water may be supplied by either of two sources:

-- a fresh water tank and water pump located within the motor home, or - any external fresh water source to which the motor home may be connected, known as "city water."
+- a fresh water tank located within the motor home. - any external water source to which the motor home may be connected, known as "city water".